tamersp25/docs/src/docs/overview/aiWARE-in-depth/engines.md

 Engine Types
 ============

 Veritone engine types are: chunk, stream, and batch.
-The runtime of the engines could be via docker for traditional engines built in Developer, or nodeRed for engines built in Automate Studio.
+The runtime of the engines could be via Docker for traditional engines built in Developer, or NodeRed for engines built in Automate Studio.

 See the following table for the difference between the different engine types.
 Note that this could be changed in the future depending on the business needs.